MDAnalysis/UserGuide/doc/source/topology_system.rst

     NotImplementedError: Cannot set resnames from AtomGroup.
 Use 'AtomGroup.residues.resnames = '

-.. _topologyattr-defaults-label:
+.. _topologyattr-defaults:

 -----------------------------------
 Default values and attribute levels
 -----------------------------------

 Topology information in MDAnalysis is always associated with a level: one of atom, residue, or segment.
 For example, :code:`indices` is Atom information, :code:`resindices` is Residue information, and :code:`segindices` is Segment information.
-Many topology attributes also have default values, so that they can be :ref:`added to a Universe without providing explicit values <add-topologyattrs-label>`, and expected types.
+Many topology attributes also have default values, so that they can be :ref:`added to a Universe without providing explicit values <add-topologyattrs>`, and expected types.
 The table below lists which attributes have default values, what they are, and the information level.

 .. include:: generated/topology/defaults.txt

-.. _topology-objects-label:
+.. _topology-objects:

 Topology objects
 ================